humanai-foundation/RenAIssance/RenAIssance_Transformer_OCR_Arsh_Khan/Readme.md

    - The model’s performance is continuously monitored using Character Error Rate (CER), Word Error Rate (WER), and BLEU Score during training to guide adjustments to hyperparameters and strategies.

 7. **Loss Function**:
+Various loss functions have been experimented and implemented to help the model fine-tune across different data distributions, to enhance both its accuracy and generalizability.

    - **Beam Search Loss**: Integrates beam search decoding into the training process, focusing on generating coherent and contextually relevant sequences.
 Includes refinements like length normalization and normalized log-likelihood objectives to ensure fair evaluation of sequence lengths.
+   - **Focal Loss**: Focal Loss is a modification of cross-entropy loss designed to address class imbalance by focusing more on hard-to-classify examples.
+It introduces a scaling factor, where pt is the predicted probability of the true class and γ is a tunable parameter (called the focusing parameter).
+This factor down-weights the contribution of easily classified examples, allowing the model to focus more on difficult or misclassified instances.

 By following this detailed preprocessing and training strategy, the Transformer OCR model is designed to achieve high accuracy and robust performance in recognizing complex historical Spanish texts.

+## Model Calibration
+Several Heuristics such as **label smoothing, beam search decoding, length normalization, and trigram blocking** have been implemented.
+However, these methods fall short as they are based on indirect supervision, influencing predictions without explicitly optimising the model for accurate probability distributions, leaving the problem of uncalibrated sequence likelihood unresolved.

+SLiC represents a natural extension of the current pretraining and fine-tuning paradigm, offering a more calibrated and robust approach to sequence generation, by calibrating sequence likelihoods directly in the model’s latent space.

+The SLiC objective function consists of two components: **Calibration Loss** and **Regularization Loss**.

+- **Calibration Loss**: This aims to align the model's predictions with the target sequence similarity.
+Two loss types are used for its implementation:
+  - **Rank Loss**: Ensures that positive candidates are ranked higher than negative ones.
+  - **Margin Loss**: Increases the probability gap between positive and negative candidates.

+- **Regularization Loss**: This prevents the model from diverging too far from its original objective.
+KL Divergence is used for regularization to maintain consistency in the model's predictions.

+Additionally, two other loss types are considered:
+  - **List-wise Rank Loss**: Optimizes the overall ranking of a list of candidates.
+  - **Expected Reward Loss**: Maximizes the expected similarity across all candidate sequences.

 ## Inference